 Other considerations, without which the price of this work would have been again made void, come to the help of the one we have just presented.

 The Reformation made the certainty of my knowledge of this truth, and the faith I have in it, to rest upon the testimony of God instead of that of man.
 This is a total and entire difference.
-God takes the place of man in the salvation and in the knowledge of the salvation.
+God takes the place of mall in the salvation and in the knowledge of the salvation.
 The word of God is the foundation of the faith in His work by the grace of the Holy Ghost.
 What I find in the Reformation is not that the spirit of man has been made free, although in a good sense that is true.
 It is not merely that it has made good the claim of man to read the word, although, as regards other men, that is true also.
-What it has made good are the rights of God, the grace of God; the admirable right of God to save the sinner in His love&#8212;precious salvation of which Jesus must have the glory; the right of God to communicate to the sinner the testimony of His grace, and to assure him of it Himself by the word which He had given him; the revelation of the grace of God, and, by that very grace, the immovable and precious rule and foundation of man&#8217;s faith.
-Who will dare to say (not to man, &#8220;Thou shalt not have it&#8221;; but) to God, &#8220;Thou hast no right to give it, to communicate it Thyself to Thy servant?&#8221;|
+What it has made good are the rights of God, the grace of God; the admirable right of God to save the sinner in His love -- precious salvation of which Jesus must have the glory; the right of God to communicate to the sinner the testimony of His grace, and to assure him of it Himself by the word which He had given him; the revelation of the grace of God, and, by that very grace, the immovable and precious rule and foundation of man's faith.
+Who will dare to say (not to man "Thou shalt not have it"; but) to God, "Thou hast no right to give it, to communicate it Thyself to Thy servant?"¦

 To put these things in the broad light of day, such was the beautiful work of the Reformation.
 We should always bless God for it.
 But we must not shorten His arm and say, Thou hast done all.
 He whose grace has given us the Reformation is the living God.
 The Lord, whose work made, for the instruments which God had raised up, the subject of their testimony, nourishes and cherishes still His Church, and purifies it by the word.
 Does He say nothing to us now?
-His own, who have ears, do they not hear anything in the midst of the storms which burst forth, and which proclaim to those who are hidden in the Rock of Ages that the Lord is coming forth?
+His own, who have ears, do they not hear anything in the midst of the storms which burst forth, and which proclaim to those who are hidden in the Rock of Ages that the Lord is coming forth.
 Or does the fear of these heralds of His power prevent them

-| It is evident that if I send orders to my servants, and if any one prevents their receiving them, he encroaches less upon the rights of the servants than upon mine.
+¦ It is evident that if I send orders to my servants, and if any one prevents their receiving them, he encroaches less upon the rights of the servants than upon mine.
 It is the same as to the word of God, which God has sent to *His* Church: an argument that has been too much forgotten in the controversy upon the right the faithful have to read the Bible.

 {117}

 from hearing the still and small voice which speaks to the heart of His own?
 We are hidden in Jesus, my brethren.
 The impetuous winds, and the shakings which announce the Lord, do not frighten us, nor touch our safety or our peace.
-We know Him whom they do but announce; and while announcing Him, and that solemnly, they are not the things which, for the heart of him who knows Him, have the power of His voice.
-His word is that&#8212;His word communicated to our hearts by the power of His Spirit.
+We know Him whom they do but announce; and while announcing Him, and that solemnly, they are not the things which? for the heart of him who knows Him, have the power of His voice.
+His word is that -- His word communicated to our hearts by the power of His Spirit.